Last Updated on

 Driving: In Arizona, you will be driving on the right-hand side of the road.

 Crime: Over the past few years, there was a rise in gun violence in Arizona.
 But the general criminal activity in Arizona is non-threatening that tourists shouldn’t feel concerned for their safety.
 The safest cities in Arizona are Florence, Clifton, Fredonia, and Pima, to name a few.

 Electrical Adapters: Arizona uses the same electrical voltage as the US, which is 120 volts at 50 Hertz.

 Arizona National Parks Arizona has 22 national parks.

-Trivia: DID YOU KNOW that cutting down an endangered specie of cactus in Arizona can get you imprisoned for 1 year?
+Trivia: DID YOU KNOW that cutting down an endangered species of cactus in Arizona can get you imprisoned for 1 year?